Building Serverless Applications with Google Cloud Run

 - O'Reilly Online Learning (needs subscription)

-The paperbacks are shipping, check your favourite (local) bookstore for a delivery estimate.
-You can buy directly from O'Reilly at a discount if you are in the US or Canada
+You can also support your favourite (local) bookstore, or my publisher by buying directly from O'Reilly if you are in the US or Canada

 About the Book